umich-cphds/createUKBphenome/README.md

 2. UKB phenome with exclusion criteria applied to controls
 3. UKB phenome without applying exclusion criteria to controls
 4. Overview of all phecodes, their categories and general descriptions
+5. Output of all ICD codes that were NOT mapped to phecodes (incl. sample sizes)
+6. Output of all individuals that had sex-specific diagnose codes that did not match their sex

 ## Notes:
 - This script might require a ton of memory (~20 GB), because it reads and collects a lot of data into memory.